arvind666j/arvind666j/README.md

 - 👋 Hi, I’m @arvind666j
-- 🌱passionate about technologies such as tableau,sql,python.
+- 🌱passionate about technologies,tools such as tableau,sql,python.
     Keen to talk about database objects

 <!---